How to shop around for motorcycle insurance

 Motorcyclists are far more likely to do this mid term than car drivers and there will be an administration charge and an insurer charge to consider if you plan to buy a new bike in the summer.

 If you intend to take the bike into Europe how many days a year or per trip?
-Most policies offer 90 days cover.
+Most policies offer 90 days cover, however, this may change following Brexit.
 Ask if you have to notify your insurer if you are travelling abroad?

 If you have a single speeding offence on your record, most insurers will not apply a loading to your premium, but if you have two or three that could be anywhere between 15% to 25%, although this will depend on how recent they were.